Ben Murray-Bruce: Early beginnings

 Ben has served in various public positions.
 He served as Director-General of Nigerian Television Authority from 1999 to 2003.
 Prior to starting Silverbird Group, he promoted the Miss Universe Nigeria Pageant in 1983, Miss Intercontinental Pageant, 1986-1994 and to date, he promotes the annual Most Beautiful Girl in Nigeria Pageant which he began in 1986.
 He is currently a Member of the Board of National Arts Theatre, Nigerian Film Corporation, Federal Films Censors Board, National Film Distribution Company and Nigerian Anti- Piracy Action Committee.

 Show business

 In an interview with Connect Nigeria, Ben said he got into show business "by accident".
-His passion for show business made him and his wife to establish the now defunct Silverbird Magazine in 1980 with a loan from his father.
+His passion for show business made he and his wife establish the now defunct Silverbird Magazine in 1980 with a loan from his father.
 Ben later went into promoting concerts.

 Politics

 In 2011, Ben Murray-Bruce ran for the governorship of Bayelsa State which was unsuccessful after he was screened out of the gubernatorial race under the umbrella of the People's Democratic Party.
 On 27 October 2014, Ben later declared his intention to represent Bayelsa East Senatorial District at the National Assembly under the umbrella of the People's Democratic Party which he went on to win.